woonsan/solr-tomcat/README.md

 </html>
 ```

-But if you visit http://localhost:8983/solr/index.html in your web browser, it doesn't work yet:
+But if you visit the Solr Admin UI at http://localhost:8983/solr/index.html in your web browser, it doesn't work yet:

 ```
 SolrCore Initialization Failures